 You can try the preceding example on HTML5 video demo example with live preview code editor.

 If you use Apache Web Server to serve Ogg Theora videos, you can fix this problem by adding the video file type extensions to "video/ogg" MIME type.
 The most common video file type extensions are ".ogm", ".ogv", or ".ogg".
 To do this, edit the "mime.types" file in "/etc/apache" or use the "AddType" configuration directive in httpd.conf.

 AddType video/ogg .ogm AddType video/ogg .ogv AddType video/ogg .ogg

 If you serve your videos as WebM, you can fix this problem for the Apache Web Server by adding the extension used by your video files (".webm" is the most common one) to the MIME type "video/webm" via the "mime.types" file in "/etc/apache" or via the "AddType" configuration directive in httpd.conf.

 AddType video/webm .webm

 Your web host may provide an easy interface to MIME type configuration changes for new technologies until a global update naturally occurs.

-As of iOS 10, autoplay is allowable only for videos that have no sound or have the audio track disabled
+1. Only available for videos that have no sound or have the audio track disabled.